Effort: The 80/20 of Housework – Not All Housework is Equal

 - Determine how long a task can go before it must be done again.

 - Decide who will do the tasks and when – delegating it if possible.

 Here’s how I handle the four main things that make my home feel disordered:

-Floors: Floors seem clean to me when they are clear enough to run a vacuum in the room.
-Early in my married life, I killed myself with vacuuming to unrealistic expectations that my husband didn't even have for me.
+Floors: Floors seem clear to me when they are clear enough to run a vacuum in the room.
+Early in my married life, I killed myself by vacuuming to unrealistic expectations that my husband didn’t even have for me.
 No more.
 Now we vacuum once a week.
 Because baby Grayson is crawling around these days, the family room is done once a day during this season.